 The WAAFL provides a quality high standard of competition for our players not wishing to endure the commitment to WAFL training due to study commitments, career commitments or simply a lifestyle that considers football as a recreational pursuit.

-We go into the 2017 season with a very experienced and enthusiastic coaching team.
+We go into the 2018 season with a very experienced and enthusiastic coaching team.
 Our coaching team is led by club coach Brayden Duckworth who comes to the club with an extensive WAFL playing experience at the highest level.
+Troy Arnold is leading the reserves and Stephen Healy leading the first colts team.

 The club is confident of ongoing success in that we had 2 colts teams.
 The average age of our League team is only 23 years.